Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   ```

   + Arguments:
-    + ocall_id: the ocall function id.
+    + ocall_id: ocall function id.
-    + arg0...: the ocall call arguments.
+    + arg0...: ocall call arguments.
   + Return value:
-    + ENCLAVE_OCALL: tell the host kernel that enclave is exit to handle the ocall function.
-The return value will be set in the `a1` register later.
+    + ocall_return_value: the return value of ocall function (non-return value is also allowed).

   **SBI_ACQUIRE_ENCLAVE （FID #3）**

-  A caller enclave uses this interface to get the handler for other enclaves with their enclave name.
-Monitor reserves each enclave name and ensures that each enclave name is unique.
+  A caller enclave uses this interface to get the handler of other enclaves with their enclave name.
+The enclave handler can be used to call another enclave.
+Monitor already reserves each server enclave name (when server enclave creates) and ensures that each enclave name is unique.

   ```c
   // acquired_name->a0